anyscale/madewithml.github.io/docs/courses/mlops/data-stack.md

 </div></div>

 !!! warning
     Check out our [notebook](https://github.com/GokuMohandas/data-engineering/blob/main/extract_from_dwh.ipynb){:target="_blank"} where we extract the transformed data from our data warehouse.
 We do this in a separate notebook because it requires the `google-cloud-bigquery` package and until dbt [loosens](https://github.com/dbt-labs/dbt-core/issues/4748){:target="_blank"} it's Jinja versioning constraints... it'll have to be done in a separate environment.
-However, downstream consumers are typically analytics or ML applications which have their own environments anyway so these conflicts are not inhibiting.
+However, downstream applications are typically analytics or ML applications which have their own environments anyway so these conflicts are not inhibiting.

 many of the analytics (ex. dashboards) and machine learning solutions (ex. feature stores) allow for easy connection to our data warehouses so that workflows can be triggered when an event occurs or on a schedule.
 We're going to take this a step further in the [next lesson](orchestration.md){:target="_blank"} where we'll use a central orchestration platform to control all these workflows.